Bowel Changes Before Labor (And Other Strange Symptoms)

 Diarrhea before labor can often appear watery due to the simultaneous changes occurring in your body.
 It may also reflect your diet and dehydration levels.

-In less common cases, watery diarrhea can be a sign of an intestinal infection, though this is normally accompanied by other more serious symptoms such as a fever above 104°F, vomiting or vomiting blood, and headaches/muscle aches.
+Less commonly, watery diarrhea can be a sign of an intestinal infection, but this is normally accompanied by serious symptoms such as a fever above 104°F, vomiting or vomiting blood, and headaches/muscle aches.

-As you approach the end of your third and final trimester (27-40 weeks), symptoms of cramping in your lower back and groin and diarrhea are common as your muscles and bowels prepare for birth.
+As you approach the end of your third and final trimester (27-40 weeks), loose stools and cramping in your lower back and groin are common as your muscles and bowels prepare for birth.

-This far into pregnancy, it’s common for the pressure on your abdomen to cause stomach pain, like a pulling across your womb and a heavy feeling in your lower tummy.
+This far into pregnancy, it’s common for the pressure on your abdomen to cause stomach pain that feels like a pulling across your womb and a heavy feeling in your lower tummy.

 The same hormonal changes responsible for this can also stimulate your bowels, resulting in very loose stools as labor nears.